BelfrySCAD/BOSL2/tutorials/Attachments.md

 The second form of attachment is parent anchor attachment, which just uses a single argument.
 This form of attachment is less useful in general and does not provide alignment.
-When you give `attach()` a parent anchor but no child anchor it orients the child according to the pafrent anchor direction but then simply places the child based on its internally defined anchor at the parent anchor position.
+When you give `attach()` a parent anchor but no child anchor it orients the child according to the parent anchor direction but then simply places the child based on its internally defined anchor at the parent anchor position.
 For most objects the default anchor is the CENTER anchor, so objects will appear sunk half-way into the parent.